dixondan/njf-fire-sev/README.md

 Analyse
 --------
-   -  Accessing fire data through Earth Engine image collection + explore, plot and map a fire
+   -  Accessing fire data through Earth Engine image collection + explore, plot and map a fire (Google Colab)
    -  Apply the model to your own fire polygon (In progress)